vuepress-theme-hope/vuepress-theme-hope/docs/feed2/src/config/README.md

 - Type: `number`
 - Default: `1000`

 Set the maximum number of items in the feed.
-After setting, after all pages are sorted, the first `count` items will be intercepted.
+After all pages are sorted, the first `count` items will be intercepted.

 If your site has a lot of articles, you may consider this option to reduce feed file size.